- I hope to promote workshops to highlight the detrimental effect of drugs on youths

 Are you:

-- fed up with feeling like there's nothing for young people to do?
+• feeling that there is nothing for young people to do?

-- wish you had more control over what happens in Redbridge?
+• wishing you had more input into what happens in Redbridge?

 Then come and join the Redbridge Youth Council.